manatlan/htag/README.md

 Since **htag** works in **pyscript** ...
 You don't need python, just HTML ;-) [see here](https://github.com/manatlan/htag/blob/main/examples/README.md).

+And here is a [Htag/Pyscript DEMO](https://raw.githack.com/manatlan/htag/main/examples/pyscript_demo.html), where you can try/code a htag's app, and try/run it in a pyscript context !
+(It's a simple html file, nor server or python is involved here !
+Just HTML)

 ## ROADMAP to 1.0.0

  * rock solid (need more tests)